Policy 516: Meals and Entertainment

-Under Internal Revenue Service regulations (Publication 463), meal and entertainment expenses will be considered taxable income to you if you do not meet one of the tests noted above or if the expense is not substantiated with supporting documentation (see Documentation requirements 1.3).
+Under IRS regulations (Publication 463), meal and entertainment expenses will be considered taxable income to you if you do not meet one of the tests noted above or if the expense is not substantiated with supporting documentation (see Documentation requirements 1.3).
 Expenditures for spouses and guests are not taxable when they qualify as de minimis fringe benefits under IRS regulations (Publication 15-b).

 1.2 Information on Specific Areas

 Supplies of coffee, water, soda, juice and similar items may be purchased and provided to University guests.

 Units may hold events during the year to show appreciation for employee efforts.
 The cost of the event should be reasonable and may include guests or family members at the department head’s discretion.
 Approval of these events must be by the department head.